Teacher Salary & Teacher Pay – What to Expect?

 Some states work on a salary point system in which the teacher must earn points through classes and professional development.
 Most schools have set amounts that must be earned to be bumped to the next salary class.
 This is usually between 10 and 15 points, but can vary.
 Points can be earned through taking classes and will also boost retirement over time.

 Some districts are changing pay increases based on degrees earned as teachers are being held more accountable for student test schools as opposed to their personal education levels.
 Though teachers unions are not fighting this premise it is a concern that salaries will become too dependent on test scores and stay stagnant at all levels.

-How Will Experience Affect an Elementary School Teacher's Yearly Income?
+How Will Experience Affect an Elementary Teacher Salary?

 Many school districts, though not all, will offer salary increases at certain levels for educators.
-Often this is at the five, ten, twenty, and thirty year mark with increases reflective of the districts pay scale.
+Often this is at the five, 10, 20 and 30-year mark with increases reflective of the districts pay scale.
 Those districts with pay points may not offer increases based on experience as a point system is in place.
 In addition, if a teacher changes districts or states, years of experience may not be counted toward pay in the new area.
 Each school district can offer this information prior to hiring a candidate and this may also change often.